 Guilt and shame are two words that we use almost interchangeably.
 They both describe a negative emotion in response to our actions, but they have very different meanings.
 In this article, we'll discuss that difference between shame vs guilt in detail because it has a significant impact on how we view ourselves, each other, and the world.

 Shame, on the other hand, is defined as an intense feeling about the self that comes from failing to live up to your own or others' standards.
 Sounds similar, right?
-Well, the main difference is that shame makes you see yourself as a bad person while guilt implies, you are a good person who did something bad.
+Well, the main difference from guilt is that shame makes you see yourself as a bad person while guilt implies, you are a good person who did something bad.
 Shame is unhealthy, especially if it's not resolved, because it leads to loss of self-esteem over time.
 When you consider shame vs guilt, they can both be unpleasant.

 Let's look at an example.
 Imagine you become distracted while driving.
 You don't notice the light turning yellow, so you run a red light, and you almost hit someone.
-If you feel guilty, you might say, "Oh man, oh man, I really messed that up.
+If you feel guilt, you might say, "Oh man, oh man, I really messed that up.
 I should be more careful.
 I should work on not getting distracted."

 Actions and Possessions